mids-w203/syllabus/syllabus.md

 # Course Materials

 ## Required Textbooks
 - The main text for the class is *Foundations of Agnostic Statistics*, written by Peter M. Aronow and Benjamin T. Miller.
 A physical copy of the book is available for approximately $30 ([Amazon Link](https://www.amazon.com/Foundations-Agnostic-Statistics-Peter-Aronow/dp/1316631141), [Cambridge University Press Link](https://www.cambridge.org/us/academic/subjects/politics-international-relations/research-methods-politics/foundations-agnostic-statistics?format=PB)).
 As well, for individuals who would like to have a digital copy of the book, it is available through the UC Library ([link](https://doi-org.libproxy.berkeley.edu/10.1017/9781316831762)).
-We keep a physical copy as a desk reference.

 - The required, supplementary text for the course is *Probability and Statistics for Engineering and the Sciences*.
 We have pulled the key chapters that we will be using, and they are available for purchase (at a discount) through study.net.